git/git.github.io/rev_news/drafts/edition-86.md

-  As her patch series had already been merged into the `next` branch, she would send a new series on top deprecating `reset.refresh` and `reset.quiet`, and making refreshing the default for all of `git reset`.
+  As her patch series had already been merged into the `next` branch, she would send a new series on top deprecating `reset.refresh` and `reset.quiet`, and making refreshing the default for all modes of `git reset`.

   Later she indeed sent the first version of